jaco4873/cds-visual-analytics-2025/src/assignment_1/assignment_description.md

-# Assignment 1: Building a Simple Image Search Algorithm
+# Assignment 1: Image Search with Histograms and Image Embeddings

 ## Overview
-For this assignment, you'll be using OpenCV to design a simple image search algorithm.
+For this assignment, you'll be using OpenCV and pretrained CNNs via TensorFlow to design different image search algorithms.
 The dataset is a collection of over 1000 images of flowers, sampled from 17 different species.
 The dataset comes from the Visual Geometry Group at the University of Oxford.
 Full details of the data can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html).

 ## Instructions

+For this exercise, you should write two .py scripts:

+### Script 1: Histogram-based Search
-Your task is to write code that performs the following steps:
+Your first script should perform the following steps:

 1. Define a particular image that you want to work with
 2. For that image: